OWON-LILLIPUT/scopefun-firmware/FPGA/readme.md

 ## Getting started

-For comiling the FPGA firmware you must install the [ISE WebPACK Design Software](https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) from Xilinx.
+For comiling the FPGA firmware you must install the [Vivado Design Suite (WebPACK edition)](https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html) from Xilinx.

 After completing Vivado installation run the "gen_project.tcl" script from Vivado (Tools -> Run Tcl Script).
 This will create a new project and link ScopeFun sources from "srcs" folder.